 Granting Access to applications and data if certain criteria are met.

 IAM controls identity and access to applications and services seamless of their details.

 Enhanced policies such as enhanced policy-based rules for typical scenarios.

 Cloud App Security

-Cloud Access Security Broker (CASB) is cloud-based enforced security policies used to monitor and control critical (SaaS) applications.
+Cloud Access Security Broker (CASB) is a cloud-based enforced security policy used to monitor and control critical (SaaS) applications.

 SD-WAN and Cloud Gateway

 An integrated SD-WAN and cloud gateway solution enables organizations to deliver intrinsically secure, Zero Trust access as a service for remote and mobile workers.